 SESSION 1 - Saturday

-Indoors on rowing machines.
-You’ll learn basic terminology and technique for engaging your legs, back, and arms through the catch, drive, finish, and recovery.
-You’ll also watch a video on safety produced by USRowing.
+At the lake on land.
+You’ll learn basic rowing technique on rowing machines - how to engage your legs, back, and arms through the catch, drive, finish, and recovery.
+You’ll also get familiar with the parts of a rowing shell.

 SESSION 2 - Sunday